Guideline on inappropriate and sensitive online content

 An advertisement can be funny and satirical.
 However, extra care must be taken.
 It is advisable to avoid having well known public/political figures as the center of the joke.
 The list of such people includes government leaders, politicians, religious and community leaders, activists and competitor’s business leaders.

-Content that uses other parties’ registered trademarks without appropriate approval.
+Content that uses other parties’ assets such as registered trademarks or copyrighted images without appropriate prior approval.

 13. Abuse of “Halal” Content